JuergenKosel/s7commwireshark/doc/README.md

 ## Build

 Finally follow the build instructions of the Wireshark project.
-E.g. for Linux with autoconf, automake and libtool installed:
+E.g. for Linux with cmake and other tools installed:

-   ./autogen.sh
-   ./configure
+   mkdir build
+   cd build
+   cmake ..
    make -j`nproc`

 To build on Windows, including the installer is described at: